MoonlightCapital/MoonlightBot-docs/role-management-commands/role.md

 # role

 This command allows you to assign or remove a role from a user.
+It works on a vice versa basis, meaning that if the role is already assigned to the user, it will be removed, and if it is not assigned, it will be assigned.

+Note that you can also target users who are currently not on the server.
+By doing so, it creates persistence.
+This will cause the role to be assigned/removed from the user when they join the server.

 ## Required permissions